Jez Butterworth

 Birthday

 BiographyJeremy Butterworth (born 4 March 1969) is a British playwright, screenwriter, and film director.
-He has gained recognition for his unique voice in contemporary theater, often blending themes of myth, folklore, and realism.
+He has gained recognition for his unique voice in contemporary theatre, often blending themes of myth, folklore, and realism.
 He has received a Tony Award and two Laurence Olivier Awards.

-Butterworth started his career with his play, a comedic dark crime drama Mojo (1995) which earned the Laurence Olivier Award for Best New Comedy.
-He found acclaim with his play Jerusalem which has been described as "the greatest British play of the 21st century".
-He wrote the play The Ferryman (2017) about a former IRA volunteer set in The Troubles, which won both the Laurence Olivier Award for Best New Play and the Tony Award for Best Play.
-His latest play The Hills of California (2024) debuted in London and made its Broadway transfer in the same year.
+Butterworth started his career with his play, a comedic dark crime drama Mojo (1995), which earned the Laurence Olivier Award for Best New Comedy.
+He found acclaim with his play Jerusalem, which has been described as "the greatest British play of the 21st century".
+He wrote the play The Ferryman (2017), about a former IRA volunteer set in The Troubles, which won both the Laurence Olivier Award for Best New Play and the Tony Award for Best Play.
+His latest play, The Hills of California (2024), debuted in London and made its Broadway transfer in the same year.

-He made his directorial film debut with Mojo (1997) based on his own play of the same name.
-He has since written the screenplays for films such as the erotic thriller Birthday Girl (2001), the political drama Fair Game (2010), the science fiction action film Edge of Tomorrow (2014), the James Brown biopic Get On Up (2014), the Whitey Bulger crime drama Black Mass (2015), and sports drama Ford v Ferrari (2019).
+He made his directorial film debut with Mojo (1997), based on his own play of the same name.
+He has since written the screenplays for films such as the erotic thriller Birthday Girl (2001), the political drama Fair Game (2010), the science-fiction action film Edge of Tomorrow (2014), the James Brown biopic Get On Up (2014), the Whitey Bulger crime drama Black Mass (2015), and sports drama Ford v Ferrari (2019).
 He has also co-written screenplays for James Bond film Spectre (2015) and the Indiana Jones franchise film Indiana Jones and the Dial of Destiny (2023).

 Biography from the Wikipedia article Jez Butterworth.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.